Auties00/MyBicocca/Documentation/Reverse Engineer/App/README.md

 ### 2\.
 Run the Bypass Script

-1. Save the provided JavaScript code from the original prompt into a file named **`bypass.js`**.
+1. Download [bypass.js](./bypass.js) locally and navigate to the directory where the file was saved from a new terminal window.
-2. Run the following command in your terminal.
-This will launch the BicoccApp and immediately inject your script to apply the bypasses.
+2. Run the following command, this will launch the BicoccApp and immediately inject your script to apply the bypasses.
     ```cmd
     frida -U -l "bypass.js" -f it.bicoccapp.unimib
     ```